ThecodinggirlDenise/Survivagame-Unreal-Engine-5/README.md

 ### Resolve Dependencies:
 1. When you open the project in Unreal Engine, it will automatically resolve dependencies and import assets.
-2. If the project uses specific plugins, Unreal Engine may prompt you to install them.
-Follow any prompts to install necessary plugins.

 ### Build the Game:
 1. Once the project is fully loaded, go to `File > Package Project`.